tomas-ravalli/fcb-smart-booking/README.md

   <em>Fig. 2: The supply-demand gap between early fan demand and late seat releases.</em>
 </p>

 The **Seats Availability Engine** (AKA SmartBooking) was designed to bridge this gap.
-It acts as a forecasting layer, using machine learning to predict how many seats will become available per stadium zone at various time horizons (-30, -15, -10, -5 days before kick-off).
+It acts as a forecasting layer, using machine learning to predict how many seats will become available per stadium zone at various time horizons before match day.
 A **Ticketing Manager** then reviews this forecast, applies business logic and safety margins, and makes the final decision on how much inventory to push to the live ticketing system.
 This human-in-the-loop approach combines predictive power with expert oversight.

 | 🚩 The Problem | 💡 The Solution |
 | :--------------------------- | :---------------------------- |